-Disney World’s mask policy requires face coverings for everyone ages 2 years and up.
-Guests are expected to bring their own masks to Disney World.
+Disney World’s mask policy requires face coverings for everyone ages 2 years and up, even if a guest has received the COVID vaccine.
+Plan on bringing your own masks to Disney World.

-Disney World guests may remove masks when stationary, observing social distancing, plus actively eating or drinking.
+Guests who are outdoor, stationary, and socially distanced can remove masks to eat, drink, or take photos.
 Guests can also remove masks while dining, swimming, or visiting a “relaxation station.”
 Relaxation stations are park areas where guests can remove masks and take a break without having to eat or drink.

 Masks worn at Disney World must meet the following criteria: